AbhijithP96/yolo-head-detection/README.md

 You can change the workflow as needed and use the image name from `.github/workflows/ci_cd.yml` to deploy the API to cloud services.

-Secrets to configure while deploying:
+Secrets to configure while deploying if using your own DagsHub repo:

 - `DAGSHUB_ACCESS_TOKEN` - allows reading from Dagshub model registry.
 - `DAGSHUB_REPO_OWNER` and `DAGSHUB_REPO_NAME` - repository identification.